MattKubica/FB-final/README.md

 ### Description:

-- I have build a "Facebook Clone with REACT JS for Beginners!" with Clever Programmer @ Youtube.
+- I have build a "Facebook Clone with REACT JS.
+Currently there's many features missing and hopefully they are gonna be implemented in future.

 - WORKS:
-  - Login with Google
+  - Login with Google || as a Guest.
-  - Ability to add comment wtih image (no upload only image url) to main wall visible to everyone.
+  - Ability to add comment wtih image url to main wall visible to everyone.

 - You need to provide your own firebaseConfig in `src/firebase.js`